rapla/rapla/README-Build.txt

    (default)   Default target is dist-bin.

- dist-bin      Creates a new Binary-Distribution in the folder dist. build         Builds a new rapla.jar in the build sub-folder clean         Deletes the build sub-folder clean-dist    Deletes the dist sub-folder javadocs      create the Javadoc in the build sub-folder
+ dist-bin      Creates a new Binary-Distribution in the folder dist. build         Builds a new rapla.war in the build sub-folder clean         Deletes the build sub-folder clean-dist    Deletes the dist sub-folder javadocs      create the Javadoc in the build sub-folder